EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 ```

 `withFinalizer` expects a function as its argument; `_ => logUserSignup` creates a function that takes no arguments and calls `logUserSignup`.
-`withFinalizer` attaches this behavior without changing the types contained in the original Effect.
+`withFinalizer` attaches this behavior with no impact on the types contained in the original Effect.

 ```scala 3 mdoc:runzio
 override val bootstrap = happyPath